simonedambrogio/SciLab/README.md

 ## Overview

 This project provides a web-based interface for conducting monkey training experiments.
-It features:
+The Node.js backend makes it easy to create new experiments using the [jsPsych](https://www.jspsych.org/latest/) framework - a JavaScript library specifically designed for building behavioral experiments in a web browser.
+The system features:
-- Interactive tablet-based interface
+- Interactive tablet-based interface with jsPsych for flexible experiment design
 - Arduino integration for reward dispensing
 - Data collection and storage in MongoDB
 - Real-time communication between the interface and reward system